 At the time of writing this I have just returned from a working holiday, grape picking in central France and intend to return as often as possible and learn more about the grape varieties…

 My course at university was simply awesome.
 It covered everything that I could need to prepare me for becoming a freelance.
 There was always an emphasis on getting published work behind me which paid huge dividends at various pitches and interviews (as well as the buzz of seeing your work in print).

 The university itself, although close to my home, was a collection of fantastic experiences that I will never forget.
 I made friends for life and aged my liver about 10 years in the process!
-I chose to dive straight into the sports and society side of the uni, which paid dividends all the way through the three-year course.
+I chose to dive straight into the sports and society side of the university, which paid dividends all the way through the three-year course.
 I still visit occasionally to see my old lecturers, namely John 'The Hair' Rafferty and Mick 'The Pilgrim' Temple.